ahmedalhulaibi/loggy/README.md

 # Benchmarks

 A rudimentary benchmark shows that by changing how we actually consume logging libraries we incur a significant performance cost.
+The use case this library proposes is ~2.4x slower, consumes ~2.6x more memory and makes ~3x the allocations per operation.

 ```
 go test -bench=. -benchtime=20s -benchmem